Alex Call Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Mets have a 4.16 team ERA that ranks 14th across all league pitching staffs.
+- The Mets' 4.20 team ERA ranks 15th across all league pitching staffs.

-- The Mets give up the fifth-most home runs in baseball (33 total, 1.4 per game).
+- Mets pitchers combine to rank 25th in baseball in home runs allowed (34 total, 1.4 per game).

-- Butto will make his first start of the season for the Mets.
+- Senga (3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched) makes the start for the Mets, his fifth of the season.

+- In his last appearance on Friday, the righty tossed five innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.